 Trivia and History

 The petrol stations were previously known as Hemel North Services or City Station - the latter name is odd considering Hemel isn't a city and this isn't a station.
+A Holiday Inn is also positioned next to the westbound petrol station, but it isn't strictly part of the service area.

 When Breakspear Way became a dual carriageway in the 1960s, a pair of petrol stations were built at the Buncefield Lane junction.
 A Forte Post House Hotel was built next to the westbound side, which is now the Holiday Inn.